ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-3.md

 The Kulkarni et al. paper is already describing their _commit pool_ data structure as similar to a CPU's reorder buffer.

 And finally, the "hmm we _should_ be able to continue?" cases observed above are solved in CPUs using _register renaming_.
 We should ~handwaves~ somehow be able to do something similar by tracking the priority of attempted writes to each object?
+And ~somehow~ letting locks get stolen in some situations?
 But this is probably about as far as the analogy can go.
 Time to flip back to the software viewpoint.

 ## Back to software